How does your garden grow? Choosing the right irrigation system

-Some farmers will turn to irrigation as an additional way to provide their crops with water.
-For farmers who do so, there are a variety of systems to choose from, each with their own advantages and disadvantages.
+Some farmers turn to irrigation as an additional way to provide their crops with water.
+For farmers who do so, there are a variety of systems to choose from, each with its own advantages and disadvantages.

 The reasons why farmers use one system over another are varied and sometimes complex, and the type of system can greatly impact crop yields as well as the water footprint of a particular crop.